 1. Checked Bags

 As much as I try to carry on whenever I can, it’s impossible to do all of the time.
-I often need to check a bag on longer trips or trips to cold destinations (anyone who can pack for a ski trip in carry on bag is officially a superstar).
+I often need to check a bag on longer trips or trips to cold destinations (anyone who can pack for a ski trip in a carry on bag is officially a superstar).
 When my kids were babies and toddlers, checking a bag or two was simply a necessity.
 I didn’t have the hands free to carry on with strollers and car seats and the kids themselves.
-I appreciate that I never have to stress with Southwest to check bags when I need to.

 2. Carry On Bags

-There are no carry on bag fee fears with Southwest.
-All passengers can bring up to a full size roller bag on board as well as a personal item.
+There are no carry on bag fees, however, with Southwest.
+All passengers can bring up to a full size roller bag on board (up 24”L x 16”W x 10” H) as well as a personal item like a purse or small backpack.
 Parents with lap children even get an extra diaper bag allowance.
-And because Southwest doesn’t charge for checked bags, the overhead bins on Southwest rarely fill like they do on other airlines.
-You can actually find a place to stow your carry ons aboard Southwest.

-3. Changing or Cancelling Your Flight Reservation
+3. Changing or Canceling Your Flight Reservation

 4. Snacks

-Southwest is a no frills airline so there are no $27 croissant breakfast sandwiches for purchase on their flights.
-But you get much more for free.
 Southwest flight attendants are always super-generous with the airline’s free snack offerings.
-On shorter flights, pretzels or plane cookies (similar to animal crackers) are usually served.
-On longer routes, flight attendants usually offer both pretzels and an assortment several of Ritz/Nabisco snacks.
-You really can take as many as you want.
-And on Southwest’s new Hawaii flights, there’s a more extensive snack box that is equivalent to what many airlines would charge $7-8 for!
+On shorter flights, a bag of snack mix with pretzels, bagel chips, and cheese crackers usually served.
+On longer routes, flight attendants usually offer both snack mix and Brownie Brittle snacks.
+And you really can take as many as you want.
+On Southwest’s Hawaii flights, there’s a more extensive complimentary snack box that is equivalent to what many airlines would charge $7-10 for.

 5. In-Flight Entertainment: Movies, TV, & Messaging

 Southwest’s current system requires your own device (smartphone, tablet, laptop), but almost all of the entertainment content is entirely free.
-There are usually about two dozen recently-released movie choices as well about a dozen live streaming TV channels.
-Southwest also recently added free iMessage and WhatsApp access so you can stay in touch even if you don’t purchase WiFi.
+There are usually several dozen recently-released movie choices as well about many live streaming TV channels.

 6. Award Tickets

 You’ve worked hard for your miles, racking up many hours on planes and spending a lot on credit cards to earn them.
 So why do so many airlines want to charge you for the privilege of using them?
 Believe it or not, many airlines do just that.
-Some airlines do it by charging hefty fuel surcharges on award tickets that can be hundreds of dollars.
-Others do it by charging fees like close-in award ticketing fees if you want to book a mileage ticket less than 21 days in advance.

 There are simply no hidden or tricky fees when redeeming your Rapid Rewards points on Southwest, even if you redeem them for same day travel.
 The only extra cost you’ll pay for an award ticket is mandated government fees.
 For US travel, this is $5.60 each way.